Symmetry restoration and quantum Mpemba effect in symmetric random circuits

-As shown in Fig.~\ref{fig:setup}, the initial state undergoes the unitary evolution of the random quantum circuits where two-qubit gates are arranged in a brick-wall structure.
+As shown in Fig.~\ref{fig:setup}, the initial state undergoes the unitary evolution of random quantum circuits with periodic boundary conditions where two-qubit gates are arranged in a brick-wall structure.
 In the case of non-symmetric circuits, each two-qubit gate is randomly chosen from the Haar measure.
-For the U(1) symmetric case, the matrix for each two-qubit gate is block diagonal as shown in Fig.~\ref{fig:setup} and each block is randomly sampled from the Haar measure.
+For the U(1)-symmetric case, the matrix for each two-qubit gate is block diagonal as shown in Fig.~\ref{fig:setup} and each block is randomly sampled from the Haar measure.
 One discrete time step $\Delta t=1$ includes two layers of two-qubit gates.
-We calculate the dynamics of entanglement asymmetry $\mathbb{E} [\Delta S_{A}] $ of subsystem $A$ averaged over different circuit configurations to monitor the dynamical and steady behaviors of symmetry restoration.
+We calculate the EA dynamics $\mathbb{E} [\Delta S_{A}] $ of subsystem $A$ averaged over different circuit configurations to monitor the dynamical and steady behaviors of symmetry restoration.

-\textit{Symmetry restoration in the long-time limit.---} We approximate the long-time limit of random circuit ensemble with a simpler ensemble $\mathbb{U}$ for a single random unitary $U$ acting on all qubits to compute R\'enyi-2 entanglement asymmetry~\cite{Brandao2016_k, hearth2023unitary, li2023designs, li2023d}.
-The approximation is justified as the analytical results from such global unitary approximation are consistent with numerical results for the average entanglement asymmetry under the evolution of long-time random U(1) symmetric circuits composed of local gates \cite{Note1}.
+\textit{Symmetry restoration in the long-time limit.---} We approximate the long-time limit of random circuit ensemble with a simpler ensemble $\mathbb{U}$ for a single random unitary $U$ acting on all qubits to compute R\'enyi-2 EA~\cite{Note1, Brandao2016_k, hearth2023unitary, li2023designs, li2023d}.
 For the non-symmetric random circuit evolution, $\mathbb{U}$ constitutes a global $2$-design for the Haar measure.
-Consequently, the average R\'enyi-2 entanglement asymmetry at late time is~\cite{ares2023entanglement}
+Consequently, the average R\'enyi-2 EA at late time is~\cite{ares2023entanglement}